Irish Whisky vs Scotch Whiskey: Exploring the Differences

 A Tale of Two Traditions: Historical Origins and Evolution

 The oldest recorded Scottish distillation was in 1494.
 This marked the beginning of a long whiskey-making tradition.
-Ireland’s whiskey history was recognized in 1608 with the first distillery license.
+Ireland recognized its whiskey history in 1608 with the first distillery license.

 The Kilbeggan Distillery, founded in 1757, is Ireland’s oldest still-operating distillery.
 It shows the lasting spirit of Irish whiskey making.
 The Irish method of triple distillation created a smooth spirit.